microlinkhq/www/src/pages/docs/api/parameters/data.md

 }
 ```

-To know more how data can be specified to be extracted, take a look to [Microlink Query Language](/docs/mql/getting-started/overview).
+To know more about how data can be specified to be extracted, take a look to [Microlink Query Language](/docs/mql/getting-started/overview).